Course Enquiries - UK

 Placements are spread over the three years:

-There are two placements within the first year, in four week and fifteen week blocks.
-They're observational, and take place in general X-ray, emergency X-ray, and fluoroscopy.
+These first placements take place in general X-ray, emergency X-ray, and fluoroscopy.

-You will start the course in September and will attend your first placement by week seven; this introduces you to theory in practice from the very start of your course.
+You will start the course in September and will attend your first placement in semester 1; this introduces you to theory in practice from the very start of your course.
 Many of the staff you will be working with are themselves alumni, so have a sound understanding of what you will need for your placement.

-There are three placements in Year 2, structured in six, seven, and nine week blocks.
-Second year placements will include CT, MRI, US and nuclear medicine.
+Second year placements will include IR, CT, MRI, US and nuclear medicine.

-When on placement, you will act as a member of staff whilst working closely with your supervising radiographer at all times.
+When on placement, you will act as a supernumerary member of staff whilst working closely with your supervising radiographer at all times.
+You will also gain specialist placement experience in breast, cardiac and neuro imaging.

 At two of our sites we have Lecture Practitioners; staff who work closely with you whilst on placement.
 Our other sites have a Link Tutor allocated - a University Tutor who provides support to you.
 These sites also have nominated Practice Educators who'll look after you during your placement.